jeremytammik/RvtForgify/README.md

 # RvtForgify

-Revit C# .NET add-in to prepare a complex building model for Forge translation.
+C# .NET Revit API add-in to clean up and prepare a complex building model for Forge translation.

 - Remove all views except `"{3D}"`.